How choosing the Best Magento Hosting Provider can impact my business?

-It is a virtualized machine sold by the internet hosting providers.
-You have the complete access to the software updation.
+It is a virtualized machine sold by internet hosting providers.
+You have complete access to the software update.
 It is almost similar to a dedicated server but more scalable with some virtualization overheads.

 Invest in only those hosting providers from where you are getting 24*7 technical support and emergency support services.